preetishkakoty/preetishkakoty.github.io/content/post/icossar_2025/index.md

   - Seismic Hazard
 ---

-Preetish Kakoty presented on "Framework for Selecting Representative Earthquake Scenarios: A Case Study for Wellington, New Zealand" during a session titled "Multi-hazard resilience quantification of community systems for informed mitigation, climate adaptation, and post-event management" during the [**14th International Conference on Structural Safety and Reliability**](https://www.icossar2025.org/) that was organized at the University of Southern California in Los Angeles during 1-6 June, 2025.
+I was happy to present our work titled "Framework for Selecting Representative Earthquake Scenarios: A Case Study for Wellington, New Zealand" during a session titled "Multi-hazard resilience quantification of community systems for informed mitigation, climate adaptation, and post-event management" during the [**14th International Conference on Structural Safety and Reliability**](https://www.icossar2025.org/) that was organized at the University of Southern California in Los Angeles during 1-6 June, 2025.

 This work is part of the ongoing project [Selection of Earthquake Scenarios for Wellington](/project/wellington-risk/) funded by [Natural Hazards Commission Toka Tū Ake](https://www.naturalhazards.govt.nz/).